agirayen/eventsites/README.md

   GoTo `cd eventsites/backend/`
   RUN `npm run seed`

+3. Run the  `eventsites/backend/database/seed-data.sql` file in the database for populating `venue` and `events`

+Open the database using postgres client for eg. PgAdmin

-3. To start front end
+4. To start front end
 GoTo `cd eventsites/frontend`
 Run `docker-compose up`
 Call the frontend `http://localhost:3001/`